Digestive problems are fairly common with chinchillas.

+Apples are a common treat for many pets.
 Can chinchillas eat apples?

 That’s the quick and easy answer to the question.

-It’s also important to understand that other parts of the apple are often in question, and it’s equally important to understand the quantity and frequency you should be offering your chinchilla to avoid any health complications.
+It’s equally important to understand the quantity, and the frequency with which you should be offering your chinchilla apples, to avoid any health complications.

 That’s what the rest of this post is designed to break down for you.